Quality Indicators for the Provision of Accessible Educational Materials and Technologies

 For example, at a state university system level, decision makers may use the Quality Indicators to update and improve policies for procuring accessible materials and technologies for system-wide use.
 At smaller scales, K-12 school administrators may focus on specific areas to develop guidance for teachers selecting and creating accessible materials for classroom use.
 States are encouraged to use the Quality Indicators in conjunction with SETDA resources, such as Navigating the Digital Shift II, State K12 Procurement Case Studies, and Digital Instructional Materials Acquisition Policies for States (DMAPS).
 All three publications highlight accessibility as essential to learning in the digital age.

 Critical Components reduce each Quality Indicator into definitive parts for reaching its conditions.
-Currently available for K-12 and higher education, Critical Components are under development for workforce development.
+Currently available for K-12 and higher education, draft Critical Components for workforce development are currently under review.
+If you have related expertise, the AEM Center welcomes your involvement in this process.
+Please contact us at firstname.lastname@example.org.

 A preface offers additional information, including the background, development, use, and principles behind the Quality Indicators.